sobamask22/DeliverySchedule-Power-BI/README.md

 ### Overview Page
 This report visualizes key metrics to support strategic decision making across operations.

-- **Purchase Cost Trends:** A line graph tracks total purchase costs and their monthly distribution, enabling quick identification of seasonal fluctuations and spending patterns
+- **Purchase Cost Trends:** A line graph tracks total purchase costs and their monthly distribution, enabling quick identification of spending patterns

 - **Order Distribution by Category:** The pie chart illustrates how the total purchase orders are split across different categories.
 This visual breakdown helps identify which categories are more popular than others